psynyde/mono/README.md

 # Mono Colorscheme

-A dark Vim/Neovim colorscheme based on Moonfly, with a focus on monochromatic aesthetics.
+A dark Neovim colorscheme based on Moonfly, with a focus on monochromatic aesthetics.
-Was vide coded using cursor free trial. based on the monochrome theme in vscode (the good one) :D

 ### NOTE:
-- Only tested with neovim. vim testing required.
+- Only tested with neovim.
 - Code stucture is now bullsh*t. all highlights are in a single file lmao
 - None of the statusline plugin tested.
 - Only works quite well with my nvim setup at `psynyde/nvim`.
 All plugins used by me are well supported :D

-### TODO:
-- restructure shits. like seperate files for different plugins.
-- make things lazy load :o
-- meow >:3

 ## Features

 - Dark background with carefully chosen colors
-- Support for both Vim and Neovim
 - Terminal colors support
 - Italic support (can be disabled)
 - Transparent background support